 3. Compare results

 Now let's say you want to compare the results of those living in different Spanish cities.
-Use the purple buttons to add different conditions to compare the groups.
+Use the orange new comparison button to add different conditions to compare the groups.

 Here we'll add each condition with a different answer for where they live: